Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

                 transparency and blur without doing
                 any of the above-mentioned steps.
-                We still we recommend that you remove the background image of CHILLAX
+                We still we recommend that you remove the background image of %chillax%
                 for better clarity and visual appealing
                 when forcing window transparency and blur
                 natively via your respective window manager.